orenazad/Render-Tracker/README.md

 ```
 > I developed database security rules so that users can't access the database outside of their own `uid` branches.
 The server-side functions, however, have admin privileges in order to listen to all branches.

-While more complex, this function works off the same "listening" principal that we used earlier!
+While more complex, this function works off the same "listening" principle that we used earlier!
 It listens to changes in `RenderStatus` for every `uid` in the tree, and when any value is updated, it stores that `uid` and `index` for use.

 >Another powerful feature is the ability to use `change.before.val()` and `change.after.val()` in order to compare values directly before and after an update.